transducens/PILAR/README.md

 In addition, [FLORES+.zip](https://github.com/transducens/PILAR/blob/main/FLORES%2B.zip) file contains translations of the development set of [FLORES+](https://github.com/openlanguagedata/flores) into Aragonese, Aranese, and Asturian.
 Although FLORES+ already includes an Asturian version, the version published in this repository has been revised.

-As in the original FLORES+ repository, the files are provided compressed (password: "multilingual machine translation") to prevent them from being automatically crawled and added to training datasets.
+As in the original FLORES+ repository, the files are provided compressed (password: `multilingual machine translation`) to prevent them from being automatically crawled and added to training datasets.

 ## License
 These data are released under this licensing scheme: